-Cou Course Summary Information

-1 Course Title BEng (Hons) Manufacturing Engineering with Foundation

-Year

-2 Course Code UCAS Code US0724F 1012

-3 Awarding Institution Birmingham City University

-4 Teaching Institution(s)

-(if different from point 3)

-5 Professional Sta tutory or

-Regulatory Body (PSRB)

-accreditation (if a applicable)
+Course Course Summary Information 1 Course Titles Manufacturing Engineer (Degree) (ST0025) Apprenticeship 2 BCU Course Codes US1017/ US1019 US1021/US1023 3 Awarding Institution Birmingham City University 4 Teaching Institution(s) (if different from point 3) 5 Professional Statutory or Regulatory Body (PSRB) accreditation (if applicable)

-6 Course Description Manufacturing engineering is an essential feature in the vast arena that is manufacturing - an area that makes large contributions to the wealth of many countries throughout Europe and the rest of the world.
+6 Course Description The skills shortages in the engineering sector has been recognised by the government, and a report published by the Royal Academy of Engineering in 2016 has reported that the UK will have a shortage of more than one million engineers/technicians by the year 2020 unless action is take.
+Ongoing updates from the government publications continue to show the need for professionally accredited engineers which the proposed degree apprenticeships will address.
+This degree apprenticeship is fully informed and supported by industry practice and recognised research in design and delivery of modules by experienced staff who have extensive industry experience.
+The curriculum is practice led and cultivates problem solving skills, improving communication through effective real-life project work, work experience, and cases.
+Team working on real life scenarios develop professional competence and prepares you for further employment opportunities and career development.
+Manufacturing engineering is an essential feature in the vast arena of manufacturing - an area that makes large contributions to the wealth of many countries throughout Europe and the rest of the world.
 It is a fast-changing scene where the competition between industrial organisations is keen and lean: only those companies prepared to apply modern philosophies and technologies will survive.
-BEng (Hons) / MEng Manufacturing Engineering has been developed to provide you with a good knowledge of a range of manufacturing principles.
-This course offers an exciting course of study that will prepare you for the rapidly developing field of manufacturing engineering and its supporting operational systems.
-Upon your graduation you will have the intellectual, creative and personal qualities necessary for undertaking a leadership role and a depth of knowledge that will enable the application of new and emerging technologies to the solution of manufacturing problems.
-About the Foundation Year The Foundation Year course option enables you to study for our BEng (Hons) degree over an extended full-time duration of four years by including a Foundation Certificate (year one of four).
-The Foundation Certificate provides a broad study course that underpins the follow-on degree.
-In order to progress to the next year of your degree, it is necessary to achieve a pass in all of the modules of the Foundation Certificate.
-This degree aims to develop engineers who can apply the principles of systems management, engineering and information technology to the solution of operational problems in industry and commerce.
+This degree apprenticeship has been developed to provide you with a good knowledge of a range of manufacturing principles.
+It will prepare you for the rapidly developing field of manufacturing engineering and its supporting operational systems.
+Upon your completion you will have the intellectual, creative and personal qualities necessary for undertaking a leadership role and a depth of knowledge that will enable the application of new and emerging technologies to the solution of manufacturing problems.
+This degree apprenticeship in manufacturing engineer aims to develop engineers who can apply the principles of systems management, engineering and information technology to the solution of operational problems in industry and commerce.
 Manufacturing engineers are employed in a wide range of engineering, educational and commercial organisations.
-Graduates from the course are equipped to progress into positions of responsibility in relevant industry, or further programmes of specialised study or research.
+You will be equipped with relevant skills to allow you to progress into positions of responsibility in relevant industry, or further postgraduate apprenticeships of specialised study or research.
 There are many challenges facing manufacturing industry.
 Companies now strive for competitive advantage and have to evaluate their performance more effectively in order to make best possible use of all resources: Talented, innovative, ambitious engineers are needed to give manufacturing organisations a competitive edge.